-Control deal with a huge variety of calls from, animal rescues, coresponder calls (assisting our colleagues within the Ambulance service), road traffic accidents, assisting our police colleagues with searches, fire alarms, pipe lines leaking, lifts and many other types of calls.
-In fact over 100 different types of incidents we can attend!
+Control deal with a huge variety of calls from fires, animal rescues, co-responder calls (assisting our colleagues within the Ambulance service), road traffic collisions (RTC), assisting our Police colleagues with searches, fire alarms, gas leaks, lift rescues, incidents involving hazardous materials, and many other types of calls.